Part 2: Alternative Treatments and Disability

 • Acupuncture – Traditional Chinese Medicine believes that a life-force energy permeates our bodies through meridians punctuated by acupuncture points.
 As a visualization, view the meridians as a pipeline through which life-force energy flows and the points as periodically placed, flow-controlling valves.
 With this analogy, acupuncture needles represent the socket wrenches that open the valves, promoting health-enhancing energy flow.

-• Prolotherapy – also called proliferation therapy or regenerative injection therapy is an alternative medicine treatment that uses injection of an irritant solution into a joint space, ligaments or tendon insertion in an effort to relieve pain or address ligament laxity.
+• Prolotherapy – also called proliferation therapy or regenerative injection therapy is an alternative medicine treatment that uses an injection of an irritant solution into a joint space, ligaments, or tendon insertion to relieve pain or address ligament laxity.
 It is based on the fact that when ligaments or tendons (connective tissue) are stretched or torn, the joint they are holding destabilizes and can become painful.
 Prolotherapy, with its unique ability to directly address the cause of the instability, can repair the weakened sites and produce new collagen tissue, resulting in permanent stabilization of the joint.
 Once the joint is stabilized, pain usually resolves.

 • Laser therapy – Basically, lasers amplify light by producing coherent light beams.
 Because low-energy lasers represent a non-invasive, non-heat-producing, painless mechanism to stimulate regenerative processes, they are finding numerous therapeutic applications.
 Laser energy affects many physiological processes, including cellular respiration and gene expression.